Rape Attorney in New York

 - That the act was non-consensual

-- That the defendant knowingly and willfully engaged in the act
+- That the defendant knowingly & willfully engaged in the act

 - That aggravating factors (such as force, age, or incapacity) existed

-Facing a rape charge is overwhelming, but you don’t have to navigate it alone.
-At Raiser and Kenniff, P.C., we are here to offer the robust defense and support you need.
-Our commitment to personalized service means you will work closely with an experienced attorney who understands the stakes and is determined to achieve the best possible outcome for you.
+Facing a rape charge is overwhelming, but you don't have to navigate it alone.
+At Raiser and Kenniff, P.C., we are here to offer the robust defense & support you need.
+Our commitment to personalized service means you will work closely with an experienced attorney who understands the stakes & is determined to achieve the best possible outcome for you.

 Contact our team at (888) 646-0025 for a confidential consultation today.
-With flexible payment options and multilingual services, we ensure accessibility and understanding for all clients.
-Trust Raiser and Kenniff, P.C. as your rape defense attorney in New York City to safeguard your future and uphold your rights.
+With flexible payment options & multilingual services, we ensure accessibility & understanding for all clients.
+Trust Raiser and Kenniff, P.C. as your rape defense attorney in New York to safeguard your future & uphold your rights.